garrandall/popular-music-data/tracks/here-it-comes-mc-serch.md

 War's a factor, we'll perspire
 And someone in the crowd yells, "Fire!
 Fire!"
 "We don't need no water, let it burn, yo, burn, yo!
-"We don't need no water let it burn...." so it burnt Learn your lesson well, if I don't then I guess you get gelled Swell, heads go down like the sun
+"We don't need no water let it burn..." so it burnt Learn your lesson well, if I don't then I guess you get gelled Swell, heads go down like the sun
 And here it comes